Personal, Social, Health and Emotional Development

 2

-Developing understanding of Life Skills including; at the table and eating out, setting and clearing a table, washing dishes, preparing food, taking care of the kitchen, making the bed, cleaning and tidying a room, managing household tools and repairs, out and about, managing money out and about, budgeting, using the telephone, public amenities, leisure-time activities.
+Developing understanding of Life Skills including; at the table and eating out, setting and clearing a table, washing dishes, preparing food, taking care of the kitchen, making the bed, cleaning and tidying a room, managing household tools and repairs.

 Developing understanding of Social Skills, Relationship Education and Sex Education including; play skills, conversational skills, friendship skills, making choices and resolving conflict, introduction to relationships, starting a relationship, developing a relationship, coping with problems, when a relationship ends, looking to the future, body awareness, sex rules, sex aware.